flugg/laravel-responder/README.md

 ### Using Response Builders

-The `success` and `error` methods return a `SuccessResponseBuilder` and `ErrorResponseBuilder` respectively, which both extend an abstract `ResponseBuilder`, giving them common behaviors.
+The `success` and `error` methods return a `SuccessResponseBuilder` and `ErrorResponseBuilder` respectively, which both extend an abstract `ResponseBuilder`, giving them common behavior.
 They will be converted to JSON when returned from a controller, but you can explicitly create an instance of `Illuminate\Http\JsonResponse` with the `respond` method:

 ```php
 return responder()->success()->respond();